 Once your teeth are removed, you will want to consider replacing them with a complete denture.
-Here at Rota Advanced Dental Care, we are very experienced with dentures, and can help you.
+Here at our Colorado Springs cosmetic dental clinic, we are very experienced with dentures and can help you.
 Visit our make an appointment page, or give us a call at 719-598-1224.

 There are some drawbacks to having a completely removable denture, however, and we want you to be aware of that.
 We will do what you want, but to make a decision that is in your best interest, you need all the information.
 When all your teeth are gone, your body begins to dissolve away the bone that used to support them.
 The minerals from that bone are then used in other parts of the body.
 So if your teeth are replaced with a removable denture, that denture is going to become loose in a few years because of this natural re-shaping of your jawbone.

 After ten or twenty years of having no teeth, you will suffer from a condition called facial collapse.
 The height of your lower face shrinks, and your upper lip caves in, creating the classic “old person” look that you see diagram at the left.